alp1n3-dev/cast/README.md

 - [ ] Make sure to build for both m-series & intel Macs, and verify the executable works on `Fedora` `Endeavour`, and `Alpine` Linux.
 - [ ] Make the repo public and set up `goreleaser`.
 - [ ] Setup packages with `brew` & `pacman`.
+- [ ] Create tests & benchmark tests for all files, flags, args, etc. Have these also run in GitHub.

 **v0.9**

+- [ ] Dogfood it.
+Look @ the tests other similar apps run against specific self-hosted services, write them up in `cast`, then fix any issues that arise.
 - [ ] Optimize and clarify `README.md`.
 Check other popular projects for examples.
 - [ ] Create the docs site using Astro Starlight.
 - [ ] Get feedback from people who would make use of it.